-Voltage controlled crystal oscillators, VCXOs find uses in many RF circuits where the stability of a crystal oscillator or xtal oscillator is needed, but with the ability to pull or adjust them by a small amount.
+Voltage controlled crystal oscillators, VCXOs find uses in many RF circuits where the stability of a crystal oscillator is needed, but with the ability to pull or adjust them by a small amount.

 VCXOs are used in many applications.
 Here are a few:

 - Temperature controlled crystal oscillators : VCXOs are used in TCXOs - temperature controlled crystal oscillators, where the temperature compensation voltage is applied to a control terminal of the VCXO.
 In this way the drift can be considerably reduced.
 Although the performance of a VCXO is still not as good as a full oven controlled crystal oscillator, it is able to provide a level of performance better than that of a single uncompensated crystal oscillator and for much less than the cost of a full oven controlled oscillator.

 - Narrow band PLLs: In another application, VCXOs can be used in narrow band phase locked loops where only a small amount of frequency variation is required.
 Here they are able to provide very good levels of phase noise.
 They may be used for signal reconstitution in this role.

 Other applications: VCXOs are used in other electronic designs where a stable and low phase noise oscillator is required that can be trimmed or adjusted by a relatively small amount.
 Typically these applications occur in a variety of RF designs as well as timing circuits.

 Using this approach, VCXO figures of frequency variation of around 35 to 50 ppm/volt are reasonably easy to achieve and VCXOs with these figures are quite common.